Erskineville: History

 In the early twentieth century, manufacturing in the area diversified, and Erskineville became a resolutely working class inner city suburb.
 In 1938 the Erskineville Public Housing Scheme was inaugurated on the western end of Erskineville Park, as an early response by the NSW Government to the Housing Improvement Act 1937 towards the problem of slum clearance in the inner city.
 From the 1970s, Erskineville underwent gentrification with new residents attracted to the village atmosphere, public transport links and the proximity to the CBD.

 From the 19th century until the second half of the 20th century, the south-eastern section of Erskineville was taken up by large industrial uses.
 Bakewell Brothers brick and pottery works operated until 1956, and Metters Limited had a large factory that made items such as the "Kooka" stove operating from 1907 to 1974.
-Steelworks like McPherson’s Pty Ltd and Hadfields Steel Works also operated until the 1970s.
+Steelworks like McPherson’s and Hadfields Steel Works also operated until the 1970s.
 The site of these industrial works were identified since 1998 as a site for urban renewal, with the land east of the rail line, south of Ashmore Street and north of Coulson Street known as the "Ashmore Estate".
 The Ashmore Estate is currently identified for major residential redevelopment as part of the urban renewal process.

+In 1971, two people were killed by cars on Union Street, and residents began petitioning their council for street closures.
+A number of Erskineville streets were closed on a trial basis from mid-1984.
+On Christmas Eve 1985, road barriers in 11 streets in Erskineville, Alexandria, Newtown and Redfern were ordered to be removed by the Minister for Local Government, Kevin Stewart, leading to a period of local unrest.
+On December 31st 1985, practically all the road closures were reinstated.